Mostly Exploration-Free Algorithms for Contextual Bandits: Greedy-First Algorithm

 \section{Greedy-First Algorithm}

-As discussed earlier, we made two additional assumptions than typically required for the convergence of bandit algorithms.
-In particular, our theoretical guarantees do not hold for the Greedy Bandit if (i) there are more than two arms, i.e., $K > 2$, or (ii) there is insufficient diversity of covariates (Assumption \ref{ass:cov-div}).
-The second condition rules out some standard settings.
-For instance, the arm rewards cannot have an intercept term (since the addition of a column of ones to all covariates would violate Assumption \ref{ass:cov-div}).
-Alternatively, an arm cannot be uniformly sub-optimal across all covariates.
-While there are many examples that satisfy these conditions (see \S \ref{sec:assumption_examples}), the decision-maker may not know a priori whether her particular setting satisfies these assumptions.
-Thus, we introduce the Greedy-First algorithm that uses observed data to determine whether a greedy algorithm will converge.
+As noted in Theorem \ref{thm:mainRegret}, the optimality of the Greedy Bandit requires that there are only two arms and that the context distribution satisfies covariate diversity.
+The latter condition rules out some standard settings, e.g., the arm rewards cannot have an intercept term (since the addition of a one to every context vector would violate Assumption \ref{ass:cov-div}).
+While there are many examples that satisfy these conditions (see \S \ref{ssec:example-dist}), the decision-maker may not know a priori whether a greedy algorithm is appropriate for her particular setting.
+Thus, we introduce the Greedy-First algorithm (Algorithm \ref{alg:gf}), which is rate optimal without these additional assumptions, but seeks to use the greedy algorithm without forced exploration when possible.